 Grandma’s Date Nut Bread

-This old fashioned recipe for Date Nut Bread makes two loaves—one to keep and one to give (or freeze)!
+This old fashioned Date Nut Bread makes two loaves—one to keep and one to give (or freeze)!
 It’s moist and flavorful, and delicious for breakfast with a cup of coffee or tea.

 two loaves of date nut bread on a wooden board, one with slices cut out.